Health Maintenance Organizations

 - Premiums.
 Premiums are monthly fees you pay to participate in the HMO.
-If you belong to an HMO through your job, your employer will probably deduct your premiums from your paycheck each month.
-Some employers pay all or some of your premium.
+If you belong to an HMO through your job, your employer may deduct your premiums from your paycheck each month.
+Some employers might pay all or part of your premium.

 - Deductibles.
-A deductible is the amount you must pay out of pocket before your health plan will pay anything toward your medical expenses.
-HMO plans usually don't have deductibles (except for consumer choice benefit plan HMOs).
-However, a state-mandated HMO plan may require you to meet a deductible for health care provided outside its network or service area.
+A deductible is the amount you must pay out of pocket before your health plan will pay anything for your medical expenses.
+HMOs usually don’t have deductibles, but some HMOs may require you to meet a deductible for care provided outside the network or service area.

-Federal law sets maximum dollar limits on the amount you have to pay each year out of your own pocket.
-In 2015, the maximum out-of-pocket limit is $6,600 for an individual plan and $13,200 for a family plan.
-If your out-of-pocket expenses exceed these limits, you won't have to pay copayments or coinsurance for the rest of that policy period.
+Federal law sets maximum dollar limits on the amount you have to pay out of pocket in a policy period (usually one year).
+In 2016, the maximum out-of-pocket limit is $6,850 for an individual plan and $13,700 for a family plan.
+Once you reach the limit, you won't have to pay copayments for the rest of that policy period.
 You’ll still have to pay premiums, and the premium payments you make don’t count toward the out-of-pocket limit.

 What the HMO Will Pay

 HMOs pay the difference between your copayment and the cost of your health care.
-For example, if your HMO requires a $20 copayment for a doctor visit and the doctor's contracted rate is $80, you would pay the $20 copayment, and the HMO would pay the remaining $60.
+For example, if your HMO requires a $20 copayment for a doctor visit and the doctor’s rate is $80, you would pay the $20 copayment, and the HMO would pay the remaining $60.

-If you get care from a doctor or hospital outside the HMO's network, you will likely have to pay the full cost of the care, except in the following situations:
+If you get care from a doctor or hospital outside the HMO’s network, you’ll have to pay the full cost of the care yourself, except in the following situations:

 - You went to an emergency room for a medical emergency.
 Make sure you understand how your HMO defines a medical emergency and whether there are any procedures you must follow.
-For instance, you may be required to notify your HMO within a certain amount of time if you went to an emergency room outside your network or service area.
+For instance, you may be required to notify your HMO within a certain amount of time after you get emergency care.

 - You need a covered service that is medically necessary and is not available from network doctors.